BatteryDataAlliance/pymacnet/README.md

 - `channel` -> The channel to be targeted for all operations.
 - `test` -> The test name to be used for any tests started.
 If left blank, Maccor will generate a unique random name for any started tests.
 Note that Maccor requires unique test names for each test.
+- `v_max_v` -> Upper voltage limit used for charge/CV limits.
+Units of volts.
+Only used with direct control.
+- `v_min_v` -> Lower votage limit used for discharge limit.
+Units of volts.
+Only used with direct control.
 - `v_max_safety_limit_v` -> Upper voltage safety limit for the channel.
 Units of volts.
 - `v_min_safety_limit_v` -> Lower voltage safety limit for the channel.
 Units of volts.
 - `i_max_safety_limit_v` -> Upper current safety limit for the channel.
 Units of amps.